 The 'Underlying Working Capital' assesses Balance Sheet strength and in particular Council's ability to pay existing liabilities.
-In the forward plan the ratio marginally falls below the strategic target of 1.50 to 1 in 2023/24.
-Council has financial capacity to accommodate unforseen strategic opportunities or unavoidable cost events that may arise.
+In the forward plan the ratio marginally falls below the strategic target of 1.50 to 1 from 2016/17 through to 2018/19.
+From 2021/22 through to 2025/26 it trends down and then progressively strengthens again in the later years.
+Although it does not present as an immediate financial concern it does indicate that Council has less financial capacity to accommodate unforseen strategic opportunities or unavoidable cost events that may arise in that period of time.